Disease/Disorder

 Available or current treatment guidelines

 Desired outcomes are often patient- and caregiver-specific.
 They range from complex goals such as improved mobility to more basic aims such as improved hygiene and decreased pain.
-Effectiveness of spasticity interventions can be assessed by technical factors, functional changes, patient satisfaction, and cost effeciency.14
+Effectiveness of spasticity interventions can be assessed by technical factors, functional changes, patient satisfaction, and cost effeciency.16

 An appropriate treatment regimen may employ numerous modes of treatment as outlined below.

-Physical/Occupational therapy
+Physical/occupational therapy

 Seating and positioning

 Proper patient positioning can positively impact tone, spasticity, and preservation of ROM.
 Cushioning and body supports incorporated into beds, wheelchairs, and standing frames can be used to optimize positioning.
+Conversely, poor seating can trigger or exacerbate spasticity.

 Orthoses, splinting, and casting